-Fitting your forefoot pads correctly is crucial to getting the best possible relief and comfort.
-On this page you will find a simple step-by-step guide – both in text and as a video, so you can confidently fit your pads yourself at home.
+Fitting forefoot pads correctly is crucial to getting the best possible relief and comfort.
+On this page you will find a simple step-by-step guide – both in text and as a video - so that you can safely fit your pads yourself at home.
+Whether you are used to it or not, we will guide you to the correct placement and fitting for optimal effect.

 What is a forefoot pad?